Charley-Mann/blog.camunda.org/content/post/2019/08/camunda-bpm-7120-alpha2-released.md

 ## Case-Insensitive Queries
-With the Camunda 7.11.0 release we introduced case insensitive semantics for task variable.
-It is now possible to create case-insensitive process, Case, Execution and VariableInstances queries as well.
+With the Camunda 7.11.0 release, we introduced case insensitive semantics for task variable.
+It is now possible to create case-insensitive process, Case, Execution, and VariableInstances queries as well.
+It is also possible to query historical process, task, and case instances this way.

 We also introduce this feature in Cockpit searches.
 Whenever a search supports case insensitive searches, the options to ignore the case of the name and value will appear.
 Please note that this option will only be displayed if the search contains a variable, even if the query itself supports this option.
 It is also possible to use case insensitive searches in Batch and Migration operations, making filtering for specific Process Instances easier.